sfiggins/katacoda-scenariosv2/kipday1/configmap/step3.md

 `kubectl explain pod.spec.containers.env`{{execute}}

-The documentation says "env" takes a list of Object (<[]Object>) so let's start filling out our manifests.
+The documentation says "env" takes a list of Object (<[]Object>) so let's start filling out our manifests (challenge-app.yaml).
 Just under "name: challenge-app" at the same indentation level add:

 ```html
 env:
 ```

-The option we need for "env" will be "name" (can't do it without it) and "valueFrom", since we are not specifying the variable directly on the Pod but rather grabbing from somewhere else, our secret object and remember, the application is hardcoded to look for the variable "MYSECRET" so that is what we have to name it:
+The options we need for "env" will be "name" (can't do it without it) and "valueFrom", since we are not specifying the variable directly on the Pod but rather grabbing from somewhere else, our secret object and remember, the application is hardcoded to look for the variable "MYSECRET" so that is what we have to name it:

 ```html